mcsrainbow/mcsrainbow.github.io/content/posts/20221120-2231-s3bucketpolicy/index.en.md

 6. Protect data in S3 from accidental deletion using S3 Versioning and S3 Object Lock
 7. Enable logging for S3 using CloudTrail and S3 server access logging
 8. Monitor S3 using Security Hub and CloudWatch Logs
-9. Use Cross-region replicatio to backup data in S3
+9. Use Cross-region replication to backup data in S3

 ## References